CMU-Heinz-95702/Project-1/readme.md

 - You can have multiple URL patterns in a WebServlet annotation.
 For example, you can indicate that a servlet can be called by two paths such as: urlPatterns = {"/submit", "/getResults"}

  - In order to determine within the servlet which path was actually requested, you can use request.getServletPath();

-Produce screen shots of your application:
-- With the answer options on desktop
-- With the getResults on desktop
-- With the answer options on mobile
-- With the getResults on mobile

 # Task 3
 # Use IntelliJ Project Name: Project1Task3